HoTT/book/README.md

 Then use whatever tools you normally do to compile LaTeX.
 The main LaTeX files are called `hott-XXX.tex`.
 But you really should have `make`, you know.

-Once `make` is run so that `version.tex` gets generated, you need not run `make` again.
-You can just perform the usual LaTeX cycle from your favorite editor.